 Weber Snow Cooperative Music Licensure Program

-If you are currently completing the Bachelor of Music in Commercial Music degree at Snow College and would like to add K-12 music teaching licensure, this program has been specifically designed for you.
-The license you will receive, issued by the Utah State Office of Education at the recommendation of Weber State University, is the same K-12 music teaching license received by students at other Utah institutions of higher education.
-It will qualify you to teach any and all music courses, kindergarten through twelfth grade.
-After completing this program, you will have completed all courses required in a standard music education degree program.
+If you are currently completing the Bachelor of Music in Commercial Music degree at Snow College and would like to add K-12 music teaching licensure, this program has been specially designed for you.
+The license you will receive, issued by the Utah State Office of Education at the recommendation of Weber State University, is the same teaching license and K-12 music teaching endorsement received by students at other Utah institutions of higher education.
+It will qualify you to teach any and all music courses, kindergarten through twelfth grade in the public schools.
+After completing this program, you will have completed all courses required in a typical music education degree program.
 Plus, you will have the distinct advantages of additional coursework in music technology, jazz and popular music, guitar, song-writing, and arranging associated with the Commercial Music degree—essential skills that will allow you to more fully meet the needs of diverse 21st-century music students.

 When can I begin?

 You can begin the licensure program at the end of your junior year at Snow College.
-As soon as you have been accepted at Weber State University, you can register for and begin taking courses.
-You will be a student concurrently at Snow College and Weber State University.
+You can register for courses as soon as you have been accepted at Weber State University and into the program.

 What courses are required?

 In addition to all courses for the Bachelor of Music degree in Commercial Music, 18 credits of music education courses from Snow College are required as well as 28 credits of teacher education courses from Weber State University.
 The WSU courses will be offered online, at the Snow College campus, and/or in local elementary and secondary schools.
 The student teaching semester can be completed anywhere.

 MUSC 2050 Vocal Pedagogy (1)

 One of the following: